WE OFFER FULL SERVICE & DO-IT-YOURSELF

 PHASE 1: Follow These Proven Strategies Throughout Your Credit Repair Process

-- However, federal and state consumer laws provide credit bureaus and third parties adequate time to investigate and reply to all disputes
+- Federal and state laws provide credit bureaus and third parties adequate time to investigate and reply to all disputes

 - Our overall goals are better credit scores, higher approval limits and lower interest rates

-- Freezing your account with each credit bureau will prevent new inquiries while we're repairing your credit profile
+- Freezing your account with each credit bureau will prevent your credit score from being affected by new inquiries while we're repairing your credit

 - A FICO score is usually required for major purchases including mortgages and autos (select the monthly subscription OR 7 day trial for $1)